-Cancer patients often have cognitive impairment, mainly for memory, attention and event processing speed[23].
-This may be caused by effects of chemotherapeutic drugs on the CNS and nerve cell damage directly, resulting in oxidative stress, inflammatory reaction, and changes in hormone levels, blood supply and metabolism[24].
+Cancer patients often have cognitive impairment, mainly for memory, attention, and event processing speed[23].
+This may be caused by effects of chemotherapeutic drugs on the CNS and nerve cell damage directly, resulting in oxidative stress, inflammatory reaction, and changes in hormone levels, blood supply, and metabolism[24].
 However, it should be noted that mild cognitive impairment is not easily detected by the patients themselves, and their families often focus on the recovery of disease symptoms, while the symptoms of CRCI, such as decline in memory and attention, are easily ignored.
-In this study, the FACT-Cog scale was used to evaluate the cognitive function of CRC patients from multiple dimensions, and showed that, there are different degrees of cognitive impairment on CRC patients, among the dimensions of the scale, the lowest score was for impact on quality of life and cognitive ability, while the highest score was for other people’s evaluation.
+In this study, the FACT-Cog scale was used to evaluate the cognitive function of CRC patients from multiple dimensions, which showed that, there are different degrees of cognitive impairment in CRC patients; among the dimensions of the scale, the lowest score was for impact on quality of life and cognitive ability, while the highest score was for other people’s evaluation.
 The reason may be that the cognitive impairment caused by chemotherapy for CRC makes the patients unable to have normal work and social skills, and affect the quality of life ultimately.
 Studies have shown that physical activities can improve cognitive function in patients, which may be because exercise stimulates the cranial nerves, activates the CNS, prevents brain atrophy, and increases the hippocampal volume, thereby promoting the remodeling of nerve cells and synapses[25].
 Furthermore, Ferguson et al[26] found that CBT therapy could improve cognitive dysfunction and the quality of life effectively in breast cancer survivors following chemotherapy.
-In the present study, after 6 mo Baduanjin and CBT intervention, the five main dimensions of FACT-cog scale were improved significantly, the results are consistent with previous studies.
-To further analyze the effect on the cognitive function of CRC patients, we used P300 which provides objective evidence for the theory that CBT combined with exercise intervention can improve related cognitive dysfunction in patients with CRC chemotherapy.
+In the present study, after 6 mo of Baduanjin and CBT intervention, the five main dimensions of FACT-Cog scale were improved significantly, and the results are consistent with those of previous studies.
+To further analyze the effect on the cognitive function of CRC patients, we used P300, which provides objective evidence for the theory that CBT combined with exercise intervention can improve related cognitive dysfunction in patients with CRC chemotherapy.
 P300 is an effective electrophysiological indicator reflecting cognitive function status.
-The latency of P300 is often used to reflect short-term memory, selective attention, and reaction speed, the ability to process events and cognitive processing[27], and the amplitude of P300 reflects the resources invested in the brain when it senses incoming stimulus information, namely the active control of attention and the ability of information processing.
-The decrease of P300 amplitude and the prolongation of latency indicate the decline of cognitive ability, and P300 Latency is more sensitive to the occurrence of early CRCI than P300 amplitude response, so P300 amplitude and latency can be used as biological markers of cognitive physiological mechanism[28,29].
-The present study was completed by auditory stimulation under the Oddball paradigm, and the latency of P300 was significantly shortened and the amplitude of P300 was significantly increased in CRC patients receiving 3 mo CBT combined with exercise intervention, and the difference became more significant with the duration of the intervention.
+The latency of P300 is often used to reflect short-term memory, selective attention, and reaction speed, the ability to process events, and cognitive processing[27], and the amplitude of P300 reflects the resources invested in the brain when it senses incoming stimulus information, namely, the active control of attention and the ability of information processing.
+The decrease of P300 amplitude and the prolongation of latency indicate the decline of cognitive ability, and P300 latency is more sensitive to the occurrence of early CRCI than P300 amplitude response, so P300 amplitude and latency can be used as biological markers of cognitive physiological mechanism[28,29].
+The present study was completed by auditory stimulation under the oddball paradigm, and the latency of P300 was significantly shortened and the amplitude of P300 was significantly increased in CRC patients receiving 3 mo of CBT combined with exercise intervention, and the difference became more significant with the duration of the intervention.
 In addition, the above changes were not observed in the control group, which was consistent with the scale evaluation results, confirming the effectiveness of combined intervention for CRCI in this type of disease.